videofirst/vft-example-ui-tests/java/vfa/README.md

 ## VFA (Video First Automation)

-VFA (**Video First Automation**) is a Java based BDD (Behavior-Driven Development) framework from the same folk who created [Video First](https://www.videofirst.io) (a UI testing platform which uses video to capture and share UI tests).
+VFA is a Java based BDD (Behavior-Driven Development) framework from the same folk who created [Video First](https://www.videofirst.io) (a UI testing platform which uses video to capture and share UI tests).

 VFA enables developers and testers to _quickly_ and _easily_ create beautiful automated tests with zero loss of power or flexibility.
-It focuses on E2E (end-to-end) user interface tests but also supports testing e.g. API endpoints.
+It focuses on E2E _(end-to-end)_ user interface tests but also supports testing e.g. API endpoints.

 ## Example Test

 The best way to show VFA in action is with an example.
-The following test searching for the film "The Green Mile" on the [IMDB](https://www.imdb.com) (Internet Movie DataBase) website.
+The following test searching for the film "The Green Mile" on the [IMDB](https://www.imdb.com) _(Internet Movie DataBase)_ website.

 ```java